learn-co-curriculum/node-modules-require/README.md

 }
 ```

+The code above is in the file `redlog.js`, and we require it in `redlog-main.js`.

-This pattern is very similar to how in the browsers we use `window.jQuery = ...` to export logic.
+This `global` pattern is very similar to how in the browsers we use `window.jQuery = ...` to export logic.
 Typically, we don't recommend using `global`.
 Use `module.exports` instead, because it's safer.
 You have fewer chances of overwriting something important to cause a conflict.

 ## Resources